Brake pads are an essential part of your car that you don’t want to cut corners on.

 Finding the best brake pad material can be difficult.
-What might seem like the best choice overall might not be for your particular needs.
-Let’s take a moment to look at the differences between the options.
+What might seem like the best choice overall might not be for your particular needs?

 The Three Types of Brake Pad